 - a) A Zoning Permit which the Administrative Officer is empowered to issue shall not take effect until 15 days after issuance by the Administrative Officer or, in the event that a notice of appeal is properly filed in accordance with Section 8.4, such permit shall not take effect until final adjudication of the appeal, as provided in §4449 of the Act... - b) A Zoning Permit shall expire 24 months after the effective date, provided, however, that a Zoning Permit shall not expire if the Administrative Officer determines that, viewed as a whole, the work, time and expenditures invested in the project for which the Zoning Permit was issued demonstrate a good faith intent to presently commence upon the permitted use.
 The Administrative Officer may extend the permit for good cause for an additional 12 months, provided the request is made prior to the expiration date.
+Projects phased over several years by the permitting authority of the Town of Richmond shall have separate expiration dates attached to each phase, and the provisions of this subparagraph (b) as to whether expiration has occurred shall apply to each separate expiration date.

+5.3.3 Misrepresentations -

-Projects phased over several years by the permitting authority of the Town of Richmond shall have separate expiration dates attached to each phase, and the provisions of this subparagraph (b) as to whether expiration has occurred shall apply to each separate expiration date. - 5.3.3 Misrepresentations Any Zoning Permit issued based upon material inaccuracies or misrepresentations in an application or in any supporting documents to an application shall be null and void and shall not be construed as waiving any provision of these Zoning Regulations. - 5.3.4 Amendments to Permits Already Issued by the Administrative Officer Amendments to the conditions of any permit already issued by the Town of Richmond may be made only by making application to the Administrative Officer for a new permit.
+- a) Any zoning permit issued based upon material inaccuracies or misrepresentations in an application or in any supporting documents to an application shall be null and void and shall not be construed as waiving any provision of these zoning regulations. - b) Any visual rendering of a permitted project that is displayed publicly shall be the same visual rendering that has been presented to and approved by the DRB or the Administrative Officer. - 5.3.4 Amendments to Permits Already Issued by the Administrative Officer Amendments to the conditions of any permit already issued by the Town of Richmond may be made only by making application to the Administrative Officer for a new permit.
 Such application for a new permit shall be limited in scope to the changes from the permit already issued.
 Review of the amendment application by the DRB shall be required if the original permit was approved by the DRB.